-In sustainable finance standards, aligning with international sustainability goals, particularly the United Nations Framework Convention on Climate Change (UNFCCC), means that project objectives are consistent with the Paris Agreement, which aims to limit a global average temperature rise of 1.5 degrees Celsius since the Industrial Revolution.
+In sustainable finance standards, aligning with international sustainability goals, particularly the United Nations Framework Convention on Climate Change (UNFCCC), means that project objectives are consistent with the Paris Agreement goals, which aims to limit a global average temperature rise of 1.5 degrees Celsius since the Industrial Revolution.
 However, within the realm of green finance, it is not solely focused on greenhouse gas reduction.
 Referring to the definition of sustainable finance by the UNEP (Forstater & Zhang, 2016), the classification of sustainable finance, as shown in Figure 2, includes climate change mitigation, climate change adaptation, and other environmental benefits.

-Therefore, in recent years, environmental impact assessments have garnered considerable attention, particularly in assessing whether a project can ensure that its related funding is used to achieve a net-zero solution within a scientifically-grounded framework aligned with the Paris Agreement.
+Therefore, in recent years, environmental impact assessments have garnered considerable attention, particularly in assessing whether a project can ensure that its related funding is used to achieve a net-zero solution within a scientifically-grounded framework aligned with the Paris Agreement goals.
 As a result, the target-setting methodology of the Science Based Targets initiative (SBTi) has been widely referenced and scrutinized.
-However, even if a project does not fully meet the science-based targets of the Paris Agreement, it can still generate a positive environmental impact and adhere to the principles of Measurement, Reporting and Verification mechanisms to assess the effectiveness of climate change mitigation and greenhouse gas reduction.
+However, even if a project does not fully meet the science-based targets of the Paris Agreement goals, it can still generate a positive environmental impact and adhere to the principles of Measurement, Reporting and Verification mechanisms to assess the effectiveness of climate change mitigation and greenhouse gas reduction.
 It’s worth noting that projects that are not proactive enough cannot claim to be eligible green projects according to rigorous taxonomy.

 Negative Impact: Environmental Impact Assessment and Mechanisms